hyperledger-labs/private-data-objects/docker-new/README.md

         --name ${USER}/services_container pdo_services
 ```

-This will configure and create the standar set of five `eservices`,
+This will configure and create the standard set of five `eservices`,
 five `pservices` and five `sservices`.
 It will take `PDO_HOSTNAME` and
 `PDO_LEDGER_URL` that existed when the `pdo_services` image was built.
 These can be overridden by adding parameters to the `docker-run`